ROCm/rocAL/README.md

 See [installation instructions](#installation-instructions) for more details and instructions on the prerequisite libraries.

 * MIVisionX (note different installation instructions for package and source)

+> [!NOTE]
+> rocAL's GPU (HIP) support specifically depends on **vx_rpp / RPP** (the MIVisionX extension
+> that implements rocAL's compute kernels), not on MIVisionX as a whole.
+It is possible for a
+> single MIVisionX install to have its core built with the HIP backend while vx_rpp/RPP was
+> built CPU-only (or vice versa). rocAL detects this automatically at configure time by reading
+> RPP's installed `rpp_backend.h`, and falls back to the CPU backend with a warning if vx_rpp/RPP
+> is not HIP-enabled -- see the [source install](#source-install) section below for the message
+> to look for.

 * CMake (Version `3.10` or later)
 * Google Protobuf (Version `3.12.4` or later)
 * TurboJPEG (Version `2.0` or later)